PRESERVATION DURHAM’S OFFICIAL STATEMENT ON THE OLD WEST DURHAM NEIGHBORHOOD PROTECTION OVERLAY ISSUE

 Old West Durham, one of the earliest neighborhoods in this city, is rich with reminders of our history and, thus, of significant interest to Preservation Durham.
 Part of the area included in this Neighborhood Protection Overlay lies in a National Register Historic District, and many houses in the neighborhood are physical reminders of the “mill village” that was so important in Durham’s early industrial boom.

 Preservation Durham is partnering with the Durham City/County Planning Department to update the Durham Architectural and Historic Inventory.
 The Inventory is a comprehensive listing of all the historically significant architectural resources in the city and county.
 The listing and description of each site is used as a reference for research and city planning.
 Since the last update in 1982, Durham has seen a great deal of change, many historic buildings have been renovated or demolished, and of course the standard 50-year-old historic threshold has advanced.
-This work will update records on previously
+This work will update records on previously listed sites, as well as add historic sites built after 1940.

 by Bob Ashley (PD Board Member)